ic1618/Microsoft-Project15-ELP/docs/sustainability.md

 Using our system helping to find these poachers and stop them will have a significant impact on the environment to help protect the rainforest ecosystem.
 In order to keep the rainforest diverse, poaching of elephants must slow down, and eventually stop.

+### Usage of sensors

+Once our client deploys our system on devices of their choice, the build of these devices should be environmentally/contextually friendly.
+The reason for this being that the device should fit in with the environment and ecosystem, not disrupt.
+Disruption could be things such as being in the way of animals or birds, causing harm to animals or birds or the environment such as trees and plants.

+They should also last a long time and/or be reusable.

 ## Economic

+From an economic sustainability point of view, the cost of running our system, whether it be at the lab or on the field must be viable.

+### In the lab

+#### Locally

+Our system can be run on any device with a GPU, and if running shorter clips it can be run on a CPU.
+The electricity costs for this is the main economic factor for running our system as well as the purchasing of stronger hardware if need be, which is high initial fees.
+This would be economically stable if you are running the system a lot for data collection.

+#### On the cloud

+Running our system on the cloud would mean that the intial fees and electricity costs are not a factor, but only the pay as you go cost of running the model.
+This is an economically sustainable method since oyu only pay for what you use.

+### On the field

+Deploying our system on devices in the field would have high initial costs.
+Since our system can be used from the go, it does not have any software upkeep costs and therefore all the costs would be the actual deployed devices.
+It would be economically viable if the amount of maintenance isn't too costly, for example battery changes of the devices.